 104-Foot Rescue Boat, aka Type I, Design 235, Production Run of 158

 The fifth and final group in the fleet, designed before WWII, was the 104 foot rescue boat which was “comfortable and well-equipped” and could accommodate up to 23 patients in a fully stocked dispensary.
 During World War II they were frequently referred to as "Class I" boats.
 The 104s were able to stay at sea longer because of their longer length and because of their displacement hull they were better able to handle rougher seas.
 Its two main disadvantages were that it was very lightly armed and comparatively slow, with a cruise speed of 18 knots and a maximum speed of 21+ knots.

-The basic numbers for the 104, model A, are as follows: LOA 104'-9"; beam 19'-2 1/2"; draft of 5'-3"; displacement 98 tons; fuel, 4000 gal. of gasoline; and 60 gallons of lube oil.
+The basic numbers for the 104, model A, are as follows: LOA 104'-9"; beam 19'-2 1/2"; draft of 5'-3"; displacement 83 long tons (about 92 short tons); fuel, 4000 gal. of gasoline; and 60 gallons of lube oil.
 Her fresh water tanks held 960 gallons.
 Not very fuel efficient, she could run for about 20 hours at full power, which gave her an operating range of about 400 miles at full power.consuming 200 gph.
 At normal cruising I'm sure she did considerably better but I have not found numbers to back that up.
-Thus far I have been able to document only a total of 86 boats having been built, not including 104' boats built as Quick Supply boats, although the "official" number of 158 boats may include them.
+Normally the 104s had a crew of twelve.Thus far I have been able to document only a total of 93 boats having been built, not including 104' boats built as Quick Supply boats, although the "official" number of 158 boats may include them.

 Use "control +" on your keyboard to enlarge the drawing below, courtesy of the Haggin Museum, Stockton, CA. There is a larger version of this drawing in the 104-ft. album under Photos & Missions.